Florida Product Liability Attorney

 Common defects in playground equipment include trip and fall hazards, choking hazards, suffocation hazards, crushing hazards, and other dangers that present risks for sudden and severe traumatic injuries.
 Equipment designed for older children must also be labeled appropriately, and parents whose children were injured on dangerous playgrounds will often have defect claims referred to as “failure to warn.”

 Defective appliances can cause fires, electrocutions and a variety of other types of devastating accidents.
 If someone in your household was injured by a defective appliance, our products liability lawyers can seek just compensation for your medical expenses, loss of income, pain and suffering, and other losses.

 After being injured by a defective product, the most important thing is for you to seek medical attention as soon as possible.
 Your health needs to be your top priority, and your medical records will also be crucial evidence in your claim for compensation.
-After a product-related accident, it is also important to:
+After a product-related accident, our Florida product liability attorney urges you to:

 - Keep the product.
 Do not attempt to fix it or use it again, and do not throw it away.

 - Take photos of your injuries, any physical damage caused by the product and anything else that you think might be potentially relevant to your product liability claim.

 - Follow your doctor’s advice (or seek a second opinion if desired).